jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

     public position: number,
     public message: string
   ) {
-    super(message);
+    super(message)
   }
 }
 ```

 These methods are here because parsing our binary nonterminal has introduced us to our first terminals — `AND` and `OR`.
-When we encounter terminals, we must `consume` the tokens that represent them to point our parser at the next current token, or throw an error indicating that we found something we did not expect. `check` checks that the passed token matches the current token — and that we're not at the end of our list of tokens, via `isAtEnd`.
+When we encounter terminals, we must `consume` the tokens that represent them to move our parser to the next token, or throw an error indicating that we found something we did not expect.
+When reporting an error, we can use the start position of the token we were due to consume to indicate where something went wrong, and `ParseError` extends a standard JavaScript `Error` to store both.

+Finally, `check` checks that the passed token matches the current token — and that we're not at the end of our list of tokens, via `isAtEnd`.
 And `advance` moves us on one once we're ready.

 If these look familiar to the methods we wrote for our scanner in the previous post, that's a good spot!
 Our scanner was parsing a list of characters for a lexical grammar.
 Our parser parses a list of tokens for a context-free grammar.
-But both tasks involve inspecting a list of symbols, and consuming them until there aren't any more, or we encounter an error in the grammar.
-Which leads us to a slight digression, because ...
+Both tasks involve inspecting a list of symbols, and consuming them until there aren't any more, or we encounter an error in the grammar.
+Which leads us to a slight digression, because …

 ## Good parsers love bad input